tms4517/SV-Coding-Practices/prs/paper/SemVerRtl/SemVerRtl.md

   Existing code using that port will not elaborate unchanged.
 - Modified signal port datatype, e.g. `logic [1:0][7:0]` $\to$ `logic [15:0]`.
-  Existing code may depend on the size and structure of the port datatype, and input expressions may be cast to an unexpected width or type.
+  Existing code may depend on the size and structure of the port datatype, and input expressions may be cast to an unexpected width or datatype.
 - Modified signal port name, e.g. `i_operands` $\to$ `i_numbers`.
   Existing code using the name `i_operands` will not elaborate unchanged.
 - Removed interface port, e.g. ~~`ifc_APB`~~.